Last Updated: April 5, 2022

 8. International Transfers

-Vantage has offices and data centers in the United States, Canada, Switzerland, the United Kingdom and the European Economic Area (EEA).
-We have affiliates and service providers around the world.
+Vantage Management is headquartered in the United Sates, and we have affiliates and service providers around the world.
 Your personal information may be transferred to other countries, which may not have similar privacy or data protection laws.
-However, we will always protect your information as described in this Global Privacy Statement, no matter where it is stored.
+However, we will always protect your information as described in this Global Privacy Statement and required by law, no matter where it is stored.

 9. Information Security